deepaklama0815/Git_workouts.md/README.md

 #### Create a repo on github, create development branch, add some changes to development branch and then merge it with master
   * create branch called development
   * make some changes in files
+  * Create base: master and compare with: development
   * create a pull request
   * pull request merged by master